NickyMeuleman/nicky-blog/content/wsl2-zsh-docker/index.md

 This extension to zsh has one of the best URLs out there: [ohmyz.sh](https://ohmyz.sh/) It will also enable a huge list of nice features, which is more important.

-Installing oh-my-zsh is also a oneliner.
+Installing oh-my-zsh is a oneliner.

 ```sh
 sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"